 |40 weeks||20 hours (Mon. through Fri.)||4 hours|

 ※ 4 semestersX10 weeks X 5 days * 4 hours = 800 hours

 Attendance and Grading Detail

 Students are expected to attend classes for more than 80% of the class hours in order to be promoted to the next level.
-A student may be permitted a leave of absence for conformable reasons such as an accident or illness Being late for the class 3 times is considered as one time absence.
+A student may be permitted a leave of absence for conformable reasons such as an accident or illness.

 Foreigners or overseas Koreans who have completed high school or equivalent.